williamwight/ClassificationImport-File/README.md

 | `import_job_id` | string | The ID of the import job |
 | `api_job_id` | string | The API job ID for uploading the file.
 This ID was provided with the response of the POST create job endpoint. |

 After importing your classification datasets you can export them to other applications.
-[Analytics classifications APIs guide](classifications/index.md)
+See the [Analytics classification APIs guide](classifications/index.md) for more information.

 ## API status codes